April 27, 2026

 At The Groove, we're proud to announce our latest milestone: a strategic partnership with Workday, Inc., a global...

-Data, HR, Finance, IT, Federal Government, Healthcare, Higher Education, Nonprofit, Professional Services, State & Local Government, Application Managed Services
+Data, Commercial, Federal Government, Healthcare, Higher Education, Nonprofit, Professional Services, State & Local Government, Application Managed Services, Business Application Consulting

 Subscribe to The Groove blog.
 Get articles delivered to your inbox.